Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 ## Server Access

-The dbt MCP server can be installed in two ways: locally or remotely.
+The dbt MCP server can be used in two ways: locally or remotely.
 Choose the setup that best fits your workflow:

 ### Local MCP server

-The local MCP server from dbt offers full development workflows, including build and manage.
+The local MCP server provides the best experience for development workflows, like authoring dbt models, tests, and documentation.

 The [local MCP server](/docs/dbt-ai/setup-local-mcp) runs on your machine and requires installing `uvx` (which installs dbt-mcp locally).
 This option provides:
 - Full access to dbt CLI commands (`dbt run`, `dbt build`, `dbt test`, and more)